CynieC/Analysis-of-Job-Layoffs/README.md

 ## INSIGHTS
-* Total layoffs was 281, 969 across all industries in ll countries in the dataset.
+* Total layoffs was 281, 969 across all industries in all countries in the dataset.
 * January had the highest number of total layoffs (61,724 employees) while September recorded the least layoffs (4,273 employees)
 * Q1 had the highest number of layoffs (103,455) while Q3 had the least layoffs(28,930)
 * Amazon had the highest number of layoffs (18,000) followed by Google and Meta based on Top 8 companies with highest layoffs.
 Cisco recorded the least layoffs in the category (4,100).